Language for Specific Purposes Courses

 LSP is a widely applied approach to language teaching that addresses immediate and very specific needs of learners who use that language in their education, training or job.
 Thus it goes beyond the usual uses of language in academic settings.
 LSP courses at UChicago are typically taught at high levels of language proficiency, and their course content prepares learners to work in specialized professional settings.

-Students who successfully complete LSP courses developed under the auspices of the Office of Language Assessment will receive a proficiency certification documenting their language skills in the language and the specific domain.
+Students who successfully complete the proficiency tests associated with LSP courses developed under the auspices of the Office of Language Assessment will receive a notation on their transcript, along with a proficiency certification documenting their language skills within the specific domain.
 These certifications are valuable credentials that enhance students’ professional opportunities.

 Current course offerings include: